ziwei-liao/ziwei-liao.github.io/_pages/about.md

 ---

 ## Biography
-Hi!
-I am Ziwei Liao, currently a 3rd-year Ph.D. candidate at the [Toronto Robotics & AI Lab](https://www.trailab.utias.utoronto.ca/) supervised by [Prof. Steven Waslander](https://www.trailab.utias.utoronto.ca/stevenwaslander), at the Institute for Aerospace Study (UTIAS), University of Toronto, Canada.
-I am also affiliated with the [Vector Institute](https://vectorinstitute.ai/), and the [University of Toronto Robotics Institute](https://robotics.utoronto.ca/).
+Hi, welcome!
+I am Ziwei Liao, currently a 3rd-year Ph.D. candidate in computer vision and robotics, at the [Toronto Robotics & AI Lab](https://www.trailab.utias.utoronto.ca/), Institute for Aerospace Study (UTIAS), University of Toronto, supervised by [Prof. Steven L. Waslander](https://www.trailab.utias.utoronto.ca/stevenwaslander).
+I am affiliated with the [Vector Institute](https://vectorinstitute.ai/), and the [University of Toronto Robotics Institute](https://robotics.utoronto.ca/).

 I was fortunate to have cooperated with researchers at [Microsoft Research Asia](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/) (MSRA), and [Megvii Research](https://en.megvii.com/) (Face++).

-I received my M.Sci. at the Autonomous Robots Lab, supervised by Prof. Wang Wei, at the Robotics Institute, School of Mechanical Engineering and Automation of [Beihang University](https://ev.buaa.edu.cn/), Beijing, China.
+In 2021, I received my M.Sci. at the Autonomous Robots Lab, supervised by Prof. Wang Wei, at the Robotics Institute, School of Mechanical Engineering and Automation of [Beihang University](https://ev.buaa.edu.cn/), Beijing, China.

-I received my B.E. in Mechatronics Engineering from Beihang University, where I also visited the [Intelligent Robot Laboratory](https://www.roboken.iit.tsukuba.ac.jp/en/) at Tsukuba University, Japan as a research assistant supervised by Prof. Akihisa Ohya.
+In 2018, I received my B.E. in Mechatronics Engineering from Beihang University, where I also visited the [Intelligent Robot Laboratory](https://www.roboken.iit.tsukuba.ac.jp/en/) at Tsukuba University, Japan as a research assistant supervised by Prof. Akihisa Ohya.

 Please refer to my [[CV]](/files/ZiweiLiao_CV.pdf) for more details.